Fast Radio Bursts (FRBs)

 Surveys: The DSA-2000

 The DSA-2000 takes the small-dish, many antennas paradigm to its extreme.
-This planned telescope will be the most powerful radio array ever constructed when it sees first light in 2027.
-While its predecessor (DSA-110) had a focused goal of localizing FRBs, the DSA-2000 is a broad survey instrument that will map the entire visible sky down to 500 nJy, discover large swaths of new pulsars and FRBs, detect nanoHz gravitational waves, and much more.
+This planned telescope will be the most powerful radio array ever constructed when it sees first light.
+While its predecessor (DSA-110) had a focused goal of localizing FRBs, the DSA-2000 is a broad survey instrument that will map everything above Dec -30 down to 500 nJy, discover large swaths of new pulsars and FRBs, detect nanoHz gravitational waves, and much more.

 Centered Image